 Preheat oven to 150°F.

-Use some of the 1/2 tablespoon of flour as you knead the dough for 3-4 minutes, adding more if it’s too sticky.
+Use some of 1/2 tbsp of flour as you knead the dough for 3-4 minutes, adding more if it’s too sticky.
 Use the poke test to check for readiness; the dough should bounce back when you poke it.
 If it doesn’t, continue to knead.
 Once done, cover the bowl with plastic wrap.

 Turn the oven off, place the bowl with the dough inside and close the oven door.
 Leave the dough to rise for 1 hour, until it doubles in size.
 Leave it for a further 30 minutes if it hasn’t fully risen.